 Consultation and Physical Exam

 We have outlined below what you can expect from your lower eyelid surgery consultation.
-Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to Dr. Cruise what it is you want to accomplish.
+Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to Joseph T Cruise, MD what it is you want to accomplish.

 All cosmetic surgery consultations begin with a thorough health history.
 This is especially true if general anesthesia is being used but also applies to local anesthesia.
 Prior to meeting with the plastic surgeon you will be given a health history questionnaire.
 There are five areas of your health you will be asked about.
 Be sure to answer it with detail so that your surgery and anesthesia can be optimized for you.

 General health problems are important to discuss so that your surgery is as safe as possible.
 Be sure to mention any chronic illness.
 Of particular concern are high blood pressure, diabetes, heart problems, liver and kidney disease, stroke, cancer, bleeding problems, and wound healing problems.

 In short, he will make sure your health is optimized as much as possible to ensure your safety.
 This may mean referring you to your private physician.